percona/postgresql-docs/docs/how-to.md

 # How to

-## How to configure ETCD nodes simultaneously
+## How to configure `etcd` nodes simultaneously

 !!! note

-    We assume you have a deeper knowledge of how ETCD works.
-Otherwise, refer to the configuration where you add ETCD nodes one by one.
+    We assume you have a deeper knowledge of how etcd works.
+Otherwise, refer to the configuration where you add etcd nodes one by one.

 Instead of adding `etcd` nodes one by one, you can configure and start all nodes in parallel.

-1. Create ETCD configuration file on every node.
+1. Create etcd configuration file on every node.
 You can edit the sample configuration file `/etc/etcd/etcd.conf.yaml` or create your own one.
 Replace the node names and IP addresses with the actual names and IP addresses of your nodes:

     === "node1"